Aegis Education Alliance Alabama

 • Provide nor submit any medical information such as immunizations to any state or local government entity.

-• Notify anyone of students enrolled in your school (or when they are removed from your program)
+• Notify anyone of students enrolled in your school (or when they are removed from your program) unless you are accepting Choose Act funds and then you must adhere to the HB129 Rules and Regulations.

 Who oversees Non-public school compliance in Alabama?